testingisdocumenting/blog/blog-content/articles/ultimate-end-to-end-test.md

 I write a test for a command line tool and validate that CLI updates a REST resource.
 I write a test for Web UI and use GraphQL API to set up the initial data.

-Webtau lets you manipulate and validate various layers using consistent API and analyze your test results using rich reporting that captures everything you do.
+WebTau lets you manipulate and validate various layers using consistent API and analyze your test results using rich reporting that captures everything you do.

 # Disclaimer